-Companies have done pink on Mother’s Day and blue on Father’s Day, but I have never seen the gold come out for pediatric cancer in September.
-I acknowledge that both breast and prostate cancer are important.
+Companies have done pink on Mother’s Day for breast cancer awareness and blue on Father’s Day for prostrate cancer, but there is hardly any gold shown for childhood cancer in September.
+I acknowledge that both breast and prostate cancer are important along with all other cancers.
 There are many people who die from these cancers each year and many who are affected by them.
 However, one in every five families will see their child, brother, sister or friend leave them before age twenty this year because of cancer.
 Though 8 out of every 10 children with cancer will eventually survive, it is uncertain what the effects of treatment will have on them in the future.
 When people are afraid to talk about a subject like this, these numbers don’t tend to change.

 Many of the cancer children have many bears that they receive in the course of their treatment so why not a bear designed specifically for them and that others could purchase that would increase awareness for these facts:

 Fact: There are approximately 46 children in the United States will be diagnosed with cancer today.

 Fact: Childhood cancer is the leading cause of death from disease for children in the United States.
 It is second only to car accidents as the leading cause of death in the United States overall.
 Childhood cancer does not discriminate between ethnic backgrounds or socioeconomic statuses.